Yaswanth-re/Data-Visualization-and-Predictive-Analytics-for-Retail-Business-Insights/README.md

 - Deploy the dashboard publicly with Streamlit Community Cloud or another hosting platform

 ## Author

-Final year academic project on retail business analytics and decision support.
+ academic project on retail business analytics and decision support.